-Whenever you’re writing a report, make sure it includes the following elements:
+Whenever you’re sales reporting, make sure it includes the following elements:

 1. Project Overview

 Start with your project overview.
-It should entail the objective of the report and remind the reader of the accomplishments from previous time periods.
+It should entail the objective of the report and remind the reader of the accomplishments from a previous time period.
 That way, the reader has an established version of the report’s background.